gpittarelli/clj-ssq/README.md

 "hl2master.steampowered.com" with port 27011).
-The `master` function takes `host` and `port` like the previous functions, along with a `region` parameter (one of `:us-east :us-west :africa :asia :middle-east :europe :south-america :australia :other`) and a `filter` parameter which is a string following the filter format on this page:
+The `master` function takes `host` and `port` like the previous functions, along with a `region` parameter (one of `:us-east :us-west :africa :asia :middle-east :europe :south-america :australia :other`; the list is also available as `clj-ssq.core/master-regions`) and a `filter` parameter which is a string following the filter format on this page:

 https://developer.valvesoftware.com/wiki/Master_Server_Query_Protocol